 And how about this fabulous scalloped hem from the latest Chanel Fall 2020 collections.

-You can also create facings with wide bias-cut fabric as outlined in a blog post on the Papercut Patterns website.
+You can also create facings with wide bias-cut fabric.
 How about making it a feature in satin as used on this dress?
 So lovely!

 SIX: Raw hem